-late 15c., "glutton," from Middle French gourmand "glutton," originally an adjective, "gluttonous," of uncertain origin.
+late 15c., gourmaunt, "glutton," from Old French gormant "glutton," originally an adjective, "gluttonous," a word of uncertain origin.
 Not considered to be connected with gourmet.
 Meaning "one fond of good eating" is from 1758.

 The gourmand is one whose chief pleasure is eating; but a gourmet is a connoisseur of food and wines.
 In England the difference is this: a gourmand regards quantity more than quality, a gourmet quality more than quantity.
 [Brewer, "Dictionary of Phrase and Fable," Philadelphia, 1898]